Extra pearls in graph theory: Vertex covers

 It is instructive to do the following exercise before reading the proof.

 \begin{thm}{Exercise} Let $M$ be a maximal matching in a bigraph $G$.
-Assume two unmatched vertexes $l$ and $r$ lie on the opposite parts of $G$.
+Assume two unmatched vertices $l$ and $r$ lie on the opposite parts of $G$.
 Show that no pair of $M$-alternating paths starting from $l$ and $r$ can have a common vertex. \end{thm}

 On the following diagram, a maximal matching is marked by solid lines; the remaining edges of the graph are marked by dashed lines.
-The vertexes of the cover are marked in black and the remaining vertexes in white; the unmatched vertexes are marked by a cross.
+The vertices of the cover are marked in black and the remaining vertices in white; the unmatched vertices are marked by a cross.

 \parit{Proof.} Fix a bigraph $G$; denote by $L$ and $R$ its left and right parts.
-Let $M$ be a matching and $S$ be a vertex cover in $G$.
+Let $M$ be a matching, and $S$ be a vertex cover in $G$.

 By the definition of vertex cover, any edge $m$ in $M$ is incident to at least one vertex in $S$.
-Therefore
+Therefore,

-That is, the number of vertexes in any vertex cover $S$ is at least as large as the number of edges in any matching $M$.
+That is, the number of vertices in any vertex cover $S$ is at least as large as the number of edges in any matching $M$.

 Now assume that $M$ is a maximal matching.
 Let us construct a vertex cover $S$ such that $|S|\z=|M|$.